COP26 scorecard: Summit leaves the heavy lifting for later

 If the results of COP26 were underwhelming, they reflected the difficulties that the world is facing today when it is called on to pull together.

-But on the sidelines of the conference, governments and businesses did launch a flurry of green initiatives – to cut emissions of methane, for example, combat deforestation, and focus bank finance more on climate-friendly projects.
+But on the sidelines of the conference, governments, businesses, and banks did launch a flurry of green initiatives – to cut emissions of methane, for example, combat deforestation, and focus investments more on climate-friendly projects.

 These sorts of pledges “can boost momentum,” says Harjeet Singh of the Climate Action Network, even though he feels that “COP26 failed to respond to the urgency of acting on climate change.”